 If you are coming to the UK to work for 12 months or less, you may need to apply for a Temporary Worker Visa.
 You will need to be sponsored by your employer and meet all the eligibility criteria.
 This visa will allow you to stay in the UK for the duration of your job as well as taking a second job for up to 20 hours and study.

-If you work for a multinational company and need to transfer to the UK, you can apply for an Intra-Company Visa.
-This visa is usually a route chosen by those who are coming to the UK to either complete training or who are filling vacancies that cannot be filled by British, Irish or settled workers.
+The Intra-Company Visa has now been replaced by Global Business Mobility Visa routes.
+If you work for a multinational or expanding company and need to transfer to the UK, you may apply for this type of visa.
+This is usually a route chosen by those who are coming to the UK to either complete training or are filling vacancies that cannot be filled by British, Irish or settled workers.

 Global Talent Visa